Fishing at Sywell Country Park

 |Concession Winter ticket||1 October to 31 March||£25|

-Members of the Tenchfishers group are entitled to a 10% discount on season tickets (on production of green membership card).
+Members of the Tenchfishers group are entitled to a 10% discount on season tickets (on production of a valid green membership card).

 Tackle and techniques

-There are good fishing spots all round the reservoir including the ever popular dam wall.
+There are good fishing spots all around the reservoir including the ever popular dam wall.
 Both surfaced and mown paths provide easy access to swims.

 Weed growth can be prolific later in the season so early season is best for lighter line fishing.
 Waggler and feeder fishing are both successful methods for the tench.
 Static, drifting and wobbled dead baits and lures can all take their share of the specimen pike.